 Yeah, I think as designers we'd love to jump into the how, we'd love to: give me the schematic and let me dive into the PCB, let me start laying copper down.

-Yeah, but we we never get back to taking a step and really what has brought this on has been your new system with your design processes and your design flow charts that you guys have created.
-It's really caused us as a company, to take a step back and and ask, first off, ask the question: what are we doing?
-It may sound simplistic but the what is a direction pointer, it's an objective, it's the goal that you put up there and a lot of times it's kind of skimmed over...
+Yeah, but we never get back to taking a step and really what has brought this on has been your new system with your design processes and your design flow charts that you guys have created.
+It's really caused us as a company, to take a step back and ask, first off, ask the question: what are we doing?
+It may sound simplistic but what is a direction pointer, it's an objective, it's the goal that you put up there and a lot of times it's kind of skimmed over...

 In designing, because we want to get to the how, we want to get to - we want to get to the interactive routing part of this you know.
 And all the exciting tools that we can use and all this and that, but we never take a step back and determine are we pointed in the right direction?